willowweevil/PIGAS/PLEASE README FIRST.md

 **Some useful notes:**
 - This version of PIGAS could work only with Windows and Ubuntu (only with Xorg window manager).
 - PIGAS 100% works with *Wrath of the Lich-King (3.3.5a)* and *Cataclysm (4.3.4)* expansions.
 Workability with other extensions didn't test yet.
-- Recommended to use range-attack classes for a companion with healing and supporting spells (priest or druid are the best in this case).
+- Recommended to use range-attack classes for a companion with healing and supporting spells (priest, druid, shaman).

 ### How to start
-#### In-Game Companion
 1. Install World of Warcraft to the second PC or virtual machine.
 In this case, you could use the VirtualBox to install Windows or Ubuntu (only with Xorg window manager) operating systems.
    - If you are using `Ubuntu` install `xdotool` via `sudo apt install xdotool`.
    - If you are using `Windows` on `MacOS` via `Parallels` please, be sure to set `Scaled` resolution mode in `Configure-Hardware-Graphics` menu and set correct resolution in `Windows` (e.g., `1920x1200`).
 2. Rename `tmp.config.yaml` to `config.yaml`; `tmp.context.txt` to `context.txt`.
 3. Fill all fields in `config.yaml` (check `data\example\config.yaml` for an example)
 4. Run `pigas.exe` to begin program initialization.
-It will copy `Config.wtf` and Addon to game directory.
+It will copy `configs and addon to game directory.
 5. Set initial skills and rotation in `data\class\GAME_EXPANSION\COMPANION_CLASS` (see below for the part __How to set skills/rotations__).
 6. Enter the game as your companion.
-7. Send party invite from your player to your companion.
+7. Send a party invite from your player to your companion.
 8. Run `pigas.exe`

-#### Player
-1. Copy file `data\macros\macros-cache.txt` to `GAME_DIRECTORY\WTF\Account\YOUR_ACCOUNT\macros-cache.txt`.
-It contains all commands to control your companion.
-2. Send a party invite to your companion.

 ### How to set skills/rotations
 In `data\class\GAME_EXPANSION\COMPANION_CLASS` you will find some ready to use examples of spellbook and rotations.